bernardleanse/bernardleanse/README.md

 ## What am I currently working on?

-- Building a [tidy rest api](https://github.com/bernardleanse/blog_rest_api) for simple blog in express using prisma talking ot PostgreSQL.
+- Building a [rest api](https://github.com/bernardleanse/blog_rest_api) for simple blog in express using prisma talking ot PostgreSQL.
 Really enjoying using Postman to create api calls to test it!!

+- Building a Python Bot for telegram (This unfortunatley is a classified tech test!!
+So the repo is private)

+- Learning Java through Test Driving codewars Kata's.

 - Rebuilding [simple_blog](https://github.com/bernardleanse/simple_blog) using Rspec Ruby Sinatra PostgreSQL with TDD focus.
 - Building react full stack twitter clone (the back end will be replaced with the cleaner rest API i'm building). [front end here](https://github.com/bernardleanse/chitter_front_end), [back_end here](https://github.com/bernardleanse/chitter_back_end)